 By losing a couple of pounds of fat every week while developing your muscles, you will begin to burn more fat and tone your body at the same time, producing quicker results.

 As a novice weight trainer you may actually see results quicker than if you have been weight training for a while.
 Your body is a highly adaptive machine, which means the more you work out the more your body will get used to it and the slower you will see results.

 This is why weight trainers are always increasing their weight load and changing exercise routines to challenge primary and secondary muscles in new ways.
-You can use the A-Z exercise library now to find new exercises whether you are a professional weight trainer or a novice weight trainer.
+You can use the exercise library now to find new exercises whether you are a professional weight trainer or a novice weight trainer.